J-HangarSpace

 EC225LP × 2

-5th Region JCG Super PumaA 5th Region Super Puma helicopter, one of a pair that the Special Security Team (SST), a unit attached
+5th Region JCG Super PumaA 5th Region Super Puma helicopter, one of a pair that the Special Security Team (SST), a unit

-insertion onto suspect vessels.
+vertical insertion onto suspect vessels.

-jcgsaab340One of the two specially modified, second-hand Saab 340B turboprops that were added to the JCG fleet in
+jcgsaab340One of the two specially modified, second-hand Saab 340B turboprops that were added to the JCG

-February 2007, joining two acquired new in 1997.
-Both named
+fleet in February 2007, joining two acquired new in 1997.
+Both of the

-arrivals fulfill the search and rescue role from Kansai International Airport.
+search and rescue role from Kansai International Airport.

 (Photo: Japan Coast Guard)